Dull Dull transitive verb [

 Pope.

-Dullsome Dull"some adjective Dull. [ R.]
+Dullsome adjective Dull. [ R.] Gataker.

-Dully Dul"ly adverb In a dull manner; stupidly; slowly; sluggishly; without life or spirit.
+Dully adverb In a dull manner; stupidly; slowly; sluggishly; without life or spirit.
 Supinely calm and dully innocent.

 G. Lyttelton.

-Dulse Dulse (dŭls)
+Dulse (dŭls)

 noun [ Confer Gael.